Well funded CLM companies made for lots of Sin City parties, but is that star fading in favor of AI? Will ChatGPT host

 If we thought that the ‘innovation’ part was difficult, this is even harder!
 Imagine a lawyer becoming a salesperson.
 Yikes.

 Each day, Anne and I started at 7am and worked until well past 7pm before heading to a dinner with clients and other vendors.
-We did not let a single opportunity walk past our booth without looking at our legal software product.
+We did not let a single opportunity walk past our booth without looking at our legal matter management software for corporate legal departments.
 We collected names and contact details, we smiled and laughed, and we were overjoyed by the support for Xakia.
 Each and every time, we felt like pests interrupting the ‘real’ reason people were at the conference.
 It was extremely difficult, but simultaneously affirming that our matter management system was worthy of inspection.

 The Australian contingent at the ACC conference were fantastic – about a dozen Australians, now scattered all over the globe, found their way to Xakia and then gravitated back to it again and again, bringing with them introductions and recommendations of our software.